simonhaugaard/Horse_Metformin_Project/README.md

 - **Metformin Group**: Horses with AF treated with metformin for four months (n = 10)
 - **Sham Group**: Sham-operated horses in normal sinus rhythm with no treatment (n = 4)

-For proteomics, baseline biopsies from the right atrium were collected before inducing AF, allowing for a time-course comparison.
-All other analyses focus on samples obtained from the left and right atrium after four months of disease.

 The project is divided into the following main analysis workflows:

 ### Proteomics
-1. **Terminal Samples**: Analyzes terminal samples for differential protein abundance, enrichment, and pathway interactions.
+Analyzes terminal samples for differential protein abundance, enrichment, and pathway interactions.
-2. **Timecourse Samples**: Evaluates dynamic changes in protein abundance across different time points in horses treated with metformin compared to controls.

 ### RNA-seq
 Performs transcriptome-wide differential expression analysis and gene enrichment using RNA-seq data.

 ### Integration of Omics
 Combines multi-omics data (proteomics and transcriptomics) for joint dimensionality reduction analysis (MCIA) and functional enrichment of high-loading features.
+Most of this analysis was performed on the online OmicsAnalyst Platform, but the enrichment of loadings was performed here.

 ## Directory Descriptions